alisali0398/Genetic_algorithm/README.md

 combinations to represent all possible values.
 Using the domain length equal to 15 gives us 2<sup>15</sup>=32768 values, which is just above 30000, so from safety reasons the domain length equal to 16 will be used (2<sup>16</sup>= 65536 values).

+Total chromosome length is 31 bits – first 15 bits to encode x, last 16 bits to encode y.

+## Number of chromosomes and number of generations:
+Size of the **population** is **200 chromosomes** Number of **generations** is **5000**

+## Mechanisms of selection, crossover and mutation:
+Selection mechanism – roulette wheel

+Crossover mechanism – two-point crossover

+Mutation mechanism – mutation of one random bit (bit flipping)

+## Constraint handling:
+The constraint x + y &ge; 1 is used as a penalty method.
+If the solution violates the constraint, a large negative fitness value is applied to decrease the possibility of survival to the next generation.

+## Setting of tuning parameters:
+Crossover rate – 0.9
+Mutation rate – 0.1
+Penalty rate – 10<sup>6</sup>